thomaspinckney3/cs4501/Project3.md

 Create a tag in your GitHub and email your TA the tag.
 Make sure you've tested your code thoroughly and haven't forgotten to comit anything.
 Also make sure to test from a clean / empty / new database so that you're not accidentally depending on anything already in your system.

-You are required to turn in a docker-compose.yml, a set of fixtures, and unit tests that allow your TA to easily run/test your system and verify that the basic functionality works.
+You are required to turn in a docker-compose.yml, a set of fixtures, user stories, and unit tests that allow your TA to easily run/test your system and verify that the basic functionality works.
 Your docker-compose.yml should assume, like in the prior assignment, that there's a mysql container already running and it should be referenced via an external_link.
 Your fixtures should contain sample test data for viewing the listing page.
-Also include your user stories and which unit tests they correspond to.
+Include your user stories and which unit tests they correspond to.